 Since its release in 2014 the global best-selling song Uptown Funk has been plagued with claims that it was based on many earlier songs.
 Here we chart the changing royalty picture for the song and ask whether the recent challengers' claims have substance or simply share with Uptown Funk elements that are common to the genre.
-This month the latest claim to surface was from US 80s funk band Zapp for their song More Bounce To The Ounce.
+In December 2017 the latest claim to surface was from late-1970s all-female US hip hop group The Sequence for their song Funk You Up.

 Given a writer credit from the outset were Gallaspy and Williams for the Trinidad James 2012 track All Gold Everything, with its repeated mantra, "if you don't believe me just watch".
 This was reported by Billboard as being a 15% share to the writers, publishers and record label of All Gold Everything.

 All Gold Everything (Gallaspy/Williams) © Sony/ATV Music Publishing (UK) Ltd/Songs Music Publishing LLC.
 Recording by Trinidad James ℗ 2012 Def Jam Recordings. https://activepixels.blob.core.windows.net/lostinmusicproduction/assets/uptown-funk-all-gold-everything.mp3